 Beginning with the PLAYer level, certification will be necessary before moving to the next level.
-The First Tee wants everyone who completes The First Tee program to have acquired basic golf skills and to be able to demonstrate certain fundamental life skill concepts – such as interpersonal communication and the importance of rules and etiquette.
+First Tee wants everyone who completes the First Tee program to have acquired basic golf skills and to be able to demonstrate certain fundamental life skill concepts – such as interpersonal communication and the importance of rules and etiquette.
 At each level of the program – PLAYer, Par, Birdie and Eagle – participants will go through a Certification Process testing and evaluating participants’ understanding of and ability to apply what was taught.

 WHEN do participants become “certified”?

 Coaches will track the progress of each participant and when they have attended the minimum number of class sessions, they will be eligible to certify.
 Coaches will work with individuals to schedule time to take certification assessments both on and off the golf course.